KFQD

-KFQD (750 AM) is a commercial radio station in Anchorage, Alaska branded as "News Talk 750 and 103.7 KFQD".
-It broadcasts a news/talk format and is owned by Connoisseur Media.
+KFQD (750 AM, "News Talk 750 and 103.7") is a commercial radio station licensed to Anchorage, Alaska, United States.
+It broadcasts a talk format and is owned by Connoisseur Media.
 The studios and offices are on Arctic Slope Avenue in Anchorage.

 KFQD is the oldest radio station in Alaska and one of the most powerful.
 It is a Class A, 50,000 watt, non-directional station broadcasting on a clear channel frequency.
 The transmitter site is off Merlene Lane in Point MacKenzie.

 KFQD is Alaska's primary entry point for the Emergency Alert System (EAS).
 It is also heard on 250 watt FM translator 103.7 K279BG in Anchorage and its adjacent suburbs.